Frames for signal processing on Cayley graphs: Introduction

-In the present article, we take the perspective in \cite{MDK:2019:Sampta} to extend the results of \cite{EUSIPCO} to general Cayley graphs; that is weighted Cayley graphs on any group $\bbG$, with any weight function.
+In the present article, we take the perspective in \cite{MDK:2019:Sampta} to extend the results of \cite{EUSIPCO} to general weighted Cayley graphs; that is weighted Cayley graphs on any group $\bbG$, with any weight function.
 This includes the case of unweighted Cayley graphs on any group with any inverse-closed generating set.
-The definitions of Frobenius--Schur frames and frames compatible with a generating set can be naturally extended in the case of general Cayley graphs.
+The definitions of Frobenius--Schur frames and frames compatible with a generating set can be naturally extended in the case of general weighted Cayley graphs.
 Frobenius--Schur frames are those that are compatible with the representation theory of the underlying group $\bbG$; whereas, we introduce weighted Cayley frames with respect to a given weight function $w$ as those that are compatible with $w$ and the representation theory of $\bbG$ (Definition~\ref{def:frame-compatible}).
-We then characterize all (weighted) Cayley frames (with respect to a given weight function) of $\ell^2(\bbG)$, and provide a concrete recipe for constructing such frames (Theorem~\ref{thm: frame}).
-Given their compatibility with both the group and the weight function, these are suitable frames for signal processing on Cayley graphs.
-Cayley frames are constructed by utilizing the `preferred' eigenbasis of the graph adjacency matrix.
-Proposition~\ref{prop:eigenvector} outlines the construction process of the preferred eigenbasis through the representations of the group.
-The representation theoretic approach utilized in this paper offers a significant benefit as it facilitates the block diagonalization of the adjacency matrix through the application of Frobenius--Schur theory, resulting in considerably smaller block sizes (e.g.~in Example~\ref{example:P4} for $\bbS_4$, the adjacency matrix is of size 24, but our approach only requires the eigen-decomposition of matrices of size at most 3).
-Moreover, the block-diagonalizing unitary matrix from Frobenius--Schur theory does not depend on the choice of the weight function.
-This feature greatly enhances the computational efficiency of our proposed method, as it works for any Cayley graph over a given group $\bbG$.